rwxrob/zet/20210812154738/README.md

-# ZettelMark, Simplified, Semantic CommonMark
+# ZettelMark: Simplified, Semantic CommonMark

 ZettelMark *is* CommonMark with the following additions and constraints.
 These constraints are specifically designed to provide cognitive